-Targeted water supply rates are set for a rating unit connected or able to be connected within certain scheme areas, as follows.
+Targeted water supply rates are set for each rating unit connected or able to be connected within certain scheme areas, as follows.

-The rates are set on the number of connections, with a differential applied for each rate based on the use of the rating unit.
+The rates are set on a per connection basis with a differential applied for each rate based on the use of the rating unit.